Mahesh5132/daily_learn_log/learning_log.md

 **🧠 Learning Topic:** Docker for ML
 **💬 Quote of the Day:** "The problem with Google is you have 360 degrees of omnidirectional information on a linear basis, but the algorithms for irony and ambiguity are not there.
 And those are the algorithms of wisdom." — William Hurt

+## 📅 2025-05-16
+**🧠 Learning Topic:** Streamlit Dashboards
+**💬 Quote of the Day:** "Ability is what you're capable of doing.
+Motivation determines what you do.
+Attitude determines how well you do it." — Lou Holtz